zagi/zagi/README.md

 - 📫 How to reach me: **zagalski@protonmail.com**
 - ⚡ Fun fact: 2 dogs, 1 cat, an aquarium and a couple of snails ;)

+## You can buy me a coffee here:
+buycoffee.to/zagi14

 ## Languages and Tools:

   <a href="https://vuejs.org/" target="_blank" rel="noreferrer">